Google Calendar Integration with Notion: Streamlining Your Workflow

 Setting Up Google Calendar Integration with Notion

 While Notion doesn’t have a direct integration with Google Calendar, a connection can be established using third-party services.
 In this tutorial, we’ll explore integration using the Make platform, but before we begin, some preparations in Notion are necessary.
-Alternatively, if you prefer not to use the Make platform or would like to avoid setting up things yourself, you can opt for a specialized service called Notion Automations.
+Alternatively, if you prefer not to use the Make platform or would like to avoid setting up things yourself, you can opt for a specialized service called 2sync.
 This service is designed specifically for seamless integration between Notion and Google Calendar, offering a convenient and user-friendly alternative.

 1. Create a Notion Calendar Database: